Search This Blog

 • Bill Wagy, Bill Wagy Productions: For his professional videography services, capturing the dialogue's expert presentations and strategy sessions to ensure this knowledge continues to serve the community.

-• Earth Impact (Ei): For the development, curation, and digital publication of the LED’s technical findings and strategic outcomes and Tours' profound educational experience.
+• Earth Impact (Ei): For the development, curation, and digital publication of the LED’s technical findings and strategic outcomes and the Tours' profound educational experience.

 • Holly Elmore Images: For the comprehensive photo-documentation of the events and the creation of the LED photo gallery and the One-by-Land, Two-by-Sea Tours gallery series.